janaquino8/janaquino8/README.md

 This is where I upload my programming projects, whether academic-related or personal.
 Stay tuned!

+## Languages
+- C
+- Java
+- HTML
+- CSS
+- JavaScript
+- Python

+## Currently working on
+- A bot to solve Sokoban levels
+- Grinding Kattis and Hackerrank
+- Learning Ruby, R, and Kotlin

 <!--
 **janaquino8/janaquino8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.